moninaa57/daily-qu0te-api/README.md

 # Daily Quote API 🌟

-A simple yet fun API that returns a random motivational or funny quote every day.
+A simple yet fun API that returns a random motivational or funny quote every dy.
 Built with **Python + FastAPI** 🚀

 ---